mevilela/parkinglotspring/README.md

 Before using the API, make sure to set up the necessary configurations and dependencies.
 Refer to the provided endpoint documentation for details on each endpoint's functionality and required parameters.

 ## How To Run
-Running the application Locally mvn clean install mvn spring-boot:run
+Running the application Locally:

+`mvn clean install`

+`mvn spring-boot:run`

 ## Prerequisites
 JDK 8 or higher installed